achianumba/jsdoc-todo/README.md

    ```

 > [!NOTE]
 > `jsdoc-todo` writes the generated "to do" list to a project's README.md file by default.
-If you wish to have `jsdoc-todo` write the generated "to do" list to a different file, add an `todoPlugin.outFile` property to the project's JSDoc configuration file as shown below.
+If you wish to have `jsdoc-todo` write the generated "to do" list to a different file, add a `todoPlugin.outFile` property to the project's JSDoc configuration file as shown below.

 ```javascript
 const { todoPlugin } = require("jsdoc-todo");